titzer/virgil/doc/tutorial/Inheritance.md

 ## Visibility of `private` members ##

 In Virgil, type definitions like classes can have `private` members, e.g. to hide some of their implementation details.
-Private members are not accessible outside of their definition, and in the case of classes, that also means that they are *not* accessible in subclasses.
+Private members are not accessible outside of their declared file, and in the case of classes, that also means that they are *not* accessible in subclasses, unless those subclasses are declared in the same file.

 ```
 class C {